Volans

 Volans is a constellation in the southern sky.
 It represents a flying fish; its name is a shortened form of its original name, Piscis Volans.
-Volans was one of twelve constellations created by Petrus Plancius from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman and it first appeared on a 35-cm diameter celestial globe published in 1597 (or 1598) in Amsterdam by Plancius with Jodocus Hondius.
+Volans was one of twelve constellations created by Petrus Plancius from the observations of Pieter Dirkszoon Keyser and Frederick de Houtman and it first appeared on a 35-cm (14") diameter celestial globe published in 1597 (or 1598) in Amsterdam by Plancius with Jodocus Hondius.
 The first depiction of this constellation in a celestial atlas was in Johann Bayer's Uranometria of 1603.

 History

 Volans is one of the 12 constellations that were introduced by the Dutch navigators Pieter Dirkszoon Keyser and Frederick de Houtman in the late 16th century.
 It was first depicted on Petrus Plancius’ globe in 1598.
 Plancius called the constellation Vliegendenvis (flying fish).

 In 1603, Johann Bayer included the constellation in his star atlas Uranometria under the name Piscis Volans, the flying fish.
 John Herschel proposed shrinking the name to one word in 1844, noting that Lacaille himself had abbreviated his constellations thus on occasion.
 This was universally adopted.

 Volans represents a type of tropical fish that can jump out of the water and glide through the air on wings.
 In early celestial maps, the flying fish was often depicted as accompanying the ship Argo Navis, and being chased by the predatory fish represented by the adjoining constellation Dorado.

+On 10 May 2023, TOI-715 b, the first exoplanet in the conservative habitable zone, about 1.55 times larger than Earth, was discovered in Volans by TESS.